ambrosus/app-dashboard/README.md

 3. **Services**
 Have auth and data-storage service.
 + Auth service handles authentication of the user and its state.
+1. Main 2 methods are login() and logout(). login() takes in address and secret.
+First it creates token, if response is 200, then it checks the validity of the address, and only then is the user logged in, any errors in between, login fails.
+Also, this method returns an observable, that login component subscribes to on login form submit.
+2. logout() cleans the address and token from localStorage if they exist and redirects user to /login.
+3. isLoggedIn() method checks whether token and address exists in localStorage and returns a boolean.
-+ Data storage service handles interaction with Ambrosus API, and its app state.
++ Data storage service handles interaction with Ambrosus API, and its app state. \
+Data storage is a wrap for any localStorage interaction + for POST requests to the API.
++ Authentication guards. \
+They resolve true or false, based on isLoggedIn() return in auth service.
 4. **Interceptors**
-Handle interception of http requests.
-Useful for initiating and stopping youtube like loader indicator at the top, as an example.
+Handle interception of http requests.\
+Current interceptor adds headers to any request other then one for createToken (method in auth service), and adds the amb_token from localStorage in the headers.
 5. **Modules**
 This one is very important as this folder holds all other modules (features) of the entire app.
 ### Modular strategy, lazy loading, preloading